ziyi-zhou/ziyi-zhou.github.io/_pages/about.md

 My research interests center around optimization-based planning, control, and estimation for contact-rich manipulation and legged locomotion, especially in:

-1) Distributed trajectory optimization and model predictive control;
+1) Computationally efficient trajectory optimization and model predictive control;

-2) Task and motion planning for single- and multi-robot system;
+2) Agile locomotion leveraging whole-body dynamics;

-3) Safe contact planning in cluttered environments.
+3) Safety guaranteed footstep planning in challenging terrains;

+4) Reinforcement learning for contact-rich loco-manipulation.

 I also collaborated closely with [SkyMul](https://www.linkedin.com/company/skymul/) to automate the rebar tying process using quadrupedal robots.
 Check out some of the cool things we showcased at WOC 2024!